rancher/docs/content/rancher/v2.5/en/backups/back-up-rancher/_index.md

 1. Click **Rancher Backups.**
 1. Configure the default storage location.
 For help, refer to the [storage configuration section.](../configuration/storage-config)

->**NOTE:** There is a [known Fleet issue](https://github.com/rancher/backup-restore-operator/issues/164) in Rancher v2.5 that occurs after performing a restoration using the backup-restore-operator.
-Fleet agents in both the local and downstream Rancher clusters are unable to connect.
-A temporary workaround may be found [here]({{<baseurl>}}rancher/v2.5/en/deploy-across-clusters/fleet/#troubleshooting).
+>**NOTE:** There are two known issues in Fleet that occur after performing a restoration using the backup-restore-operator: Fleet agents are inoperable and clientSecretName and helmSecretName are not included in Fleet gitrepos.
+Refer [here]({{<baseurl>}}rancher/v2.5/en/deploy-across-clusters/fleet/#troubleshooting) for workarounds.

 ### 2. Perform a Backup